 were raised in the China Gardens area on Secret Ravine Creek in Rocklin.

 Some also lived in the area back of the roundhouse which was known as

 Chinatown Prior 1876.
-A group of Chinese murdered three people near
+A group of Chinese were accused of murdering three people near

 Rocklin and this aroused the people in the neighboring area as well as

 Rocklin.
 So the citizens got together and drove all the Chinese out of